kubernetes/steering/elections.md

 This document outlines the process, for steering committee elections.

 ### Eligibility for voting

-Eligibility to vote for steering committee members will be defined by:
+Eligibility to vote for steering committee members is defined by:

-* People who have at least 50 [contributions to the Kubernetes project over the past year as defined by devstats](https://k8s.devstats.cncf.io/d/13/developer-activity-counts-by-repository-group?orgId=1&var-period_name=Last%20year&var-metric=contributions&var-repogroup_name=All) as of 2018-08-15
+* People who have at least 50 [contributions to the Kubernetes project over the past year as defined by devstats] as of 2018-08-15.
+Contributions include GitHub events like creating issues, creating pr's, reviewing PR's, commenting on issues, etc. For full details see [the SQL query used by devstats for developer stats]
 * People who have submitted the [voting exception form] and are accepted by the election committee.
 Acceptance will be defined by a simple majority vote, and the criteria used during this process will be used to help refine